reactjs/react.dev/beta/src/content/learn/passing-props-to-a-component.md

 </Sandpack>

-Try replacing the `<Avatar>` inside `<Card>` with some text to see how the `Card` component can wrap any nested content.
+Try replacing the `Avatar` element inside the `Card` element with some text to see how the `Card` component can wrap any nested content.
 It doesn't need to "know" what's being rendered inside of it.
 You will see this flexible pattern in many places.

 You can think of a component with a `children` prop as having a "hole" that can be "filled in" by its parent components with arbitrary JSX.
 You will often use the `children` prop for visual wrappers: panels, grids, and so on.